How to find social media influencers

-According to the 2017 study by the Influencer Marketing hub, every $1 spent on influencer marketing brings $6,50 with the top 13% of businesses receiving a return of at least $20 per $1 spent.
+According to to the study that the Influencer Marketing hub conducted in 2017, every $1 you spend on influencer marketing brings $6,50 with the top 13% of businesses receiving a return of at least $20 per $1 spent.
 Therefore, influencer marketing is one of the most cost-effective forms of marketing so far, not to mention social media marketing.

 Now let’s move on to other influencer marketing tools.

 Klear is a database of influencers and a popular quality platform for influencer marketing.
-You can not only identify the influencers that fit you best but also carry out the influencer marketing campaign using Klear.
+You can not only identify a potential influencer that fits you best but also carry out the influencer marketing campaign using Klear.

-You can use the platform for influencer analytics: each influencer profile includes useful metrics, brand collaborations, audience demographics, and influencers’ top content.
-This helps to choose the right influencers: to get the best results, filter the influencers by the social media network you’re interested in, the size of the influencer’s audience, their skills, location, as well as by the demographics of both the influencers and their audience.
+You can use the platform for influencer analytics: a potential influencer profile includes useful metrics, brand collaborations, target audience demographics, and influencers’ top content.
+This helps to analyze an influencer and choose the right one: to get the best results, filter the influencers by the social media network you’re interested in, the size of the influencer’s audience, their skills, location, as well as by the demographics of both the influencers and their audiences.